ars6nlp/qatty-tatty-project/README.md

 1. Download or clone the project
 2. Open `index.html` (or `login.html`) in a web browser
-3. No backend or server is required – everything works in the browser using `localStorage`
+3. No backend or server is required – everything work in the browser using `localStorage`

 ### Demo flow
 - **Register & login as user**